 Two of the four original members of the band didn't live to see many Woodstock anniversaries.
 Drummer Keith Moon died in 1978 of a drug overdose at the age of 32.
 Bassist John Entwistle died of a cocaine-induced heart attack in 2002 at the age of 57.
 In the years since, Roger Daltrey (vocals) and Pete Townshend (guitar/vocals) have occasionally toured and recorded with various supporting personnel.
 Endless Wire, their first new studio album in 24 years, was released in 2006, and they have been toured off and on since then.

 Many (if not most) in the Woodstock audience were hearing Johnny Winter for the first time, but the gritty blues rocker had them standing in the aisles (if there had been aisles) by the end of his set.
 In the late '70s and early '80s he produced Muddy Waters' last three albums, two of which won Grammy awards.
-His 18th studio album, Roots was released in 2011 and he continues to captivate live audiences, albeit at a slower pace due to health problems in recent years.
+His 18th studio album, Roots was released in 2011.
+He continued to captivate live audiences, albeit at a slower pace due to health problems in recent years, until his death in 2014 at age 70, while he was on tour in Europe.